 - You lose points (demerits) on the Safety Rating Scale for certain incidents, such as being at fault for a collision, being 50% at fault for a collision, or certain traffic convictions and roadside suspensions.
 See a breakdown of points value for driving incidents.

 - For incidents that occurred prior to Oct.
-12, 2016, you are assessed a financial penalty of $25 for each point you move in the Penalty Zone (capped at a maximum penalty of $500).
+12, 2016, the financial penalty was $25 for each cumulative point in the Penalty Zone (capped at a maximum penalty of $500).

 - For incidents that occur on or after Oct.
-12, 2016, you are assessed a financial penalty of $50 for each point you move in the Penalty Zone (capped at a maximum penalty of $1,000).
+12, 2016, the financial penalty is $50 for each cumulative point in the Penalty Zone (capped at a maximum penalty of $1,000).

-- The further an incident moves you into the Penalty Zone, the more you pay for that incident.
+- Financial penalties are based on your cumulative position in the Penalty Zone.
+This means the further an incident moves you into the Penalty Zone, the more you pay for that incident.
 The maximum penalties noted above apply to most incidents except for the following offences:

 - Impaired driving or blood alcohol level (BAC) over 80 mg but less than 160 mg ($1,250 financial penalty).